pmkruyen/dearscholar/readme.md

 Download and install Cordova with ```sudo npm install -g cordova```.
 Check you have installed version ```9.0.0``` by running ```cordova -v```.
 While you do not necessarily need Cordova for Step 6, you will need it for the following steps.

 #### Mac and Window users
 Mac and Windows users can use the [Phonegap desktop app](https://phonegap.com/getstarted/) for testing.
 Import the ```App folder```  in the Phonegap desktop app.
-When PhoneGap is done with rendering, navigate to the PhoneGap port in your browser shown at the bottom of the PhoneGap screen (e.g., ```http://localhost:3000/```).
+When PhoneGap is done with rendering, navigate to the PhoneGap port in your browser shown at the bottom of the PhoneGap screen (likely, ```http://localhost:3000/```).
 You now see the login page of DearScholar.
 Enable the ```inspect``` option in your browser to render the app screen in 'normal' properties for mobile devices.

 Fill out the respondent credentials inserted in Step 3 of these instructions, click on 'Log in met PIN', and start testing.